majidkhanphd/SphygmoCorResearchDashboard/replit.md

 - Implemented incremental PubMed sync feature with getMostRecentPublicationDate() storage method and syncIncrementalResearch() service method
 - Added /api/admin/sync-pubmed-incremental endpoint that fetches only new publications since the most recent stored paper
 - Updated admin page with PubMed Sync card featuring both Full Sync and Incremental Sync buttons with loading states and toast notifications
+- Implemented progressive import with syncCardiovascularResearchProgressive method that saves articles in batches as they're fetched
+  - Prevents data loss from dev mode server restarts during sync
+  - Articles saved to database immediately after each year range is fetched
+  - Survives server interruptions by preserving progress made before restart
+- Enhanced PubMed parser to accept articles with minimal data (just PMID or DOI required)
+  - Gracefully handles incomplete metadata using placeholders ("Untitled Publication", "Unknown")
+  - Enables import of ALL articles from PubMed for later manual review
+- Added intelligent status assignment based on metadata completeness
+  - Articles with complete metadata (title + authors): auto-approved
+  - Articles with incomplete metadata: marked as "pending" for manual review
+  - Frontend filters ensure only approved publications appear on website

 **Future Improvements:**
 - Add authentication/authorization to admin endpoints